tydaeus/notes/windows/powershell/powershell_errors.md

 ### `$Error`
 When errors occur, they are stored in the `$Error` variable.
 This array is populated in LIFO order, so the most recent error is stored in `$Error[0]`.
 The size of this array is limited by `$MaximumErrorCount`, causing it to act like a buffer.

+This variable may need to be accessed as `$global:Error[$subscript]` from within scripted functions; the subscripting appears to result in using `script` scope as implicit scope.

 Useful fields:

 * `Exception` - stores a brief description of the error